-There’s no better way to say it but SLOW DOWN!
+There’s no better way to say it.
+SLOW DOWN!
 It’s best to stay within that speed rating to avoid tire blowouts or losing control of your vehicle and/or RV that will cause an accident.

 High winds?
 It’s best to park it!

 The biggest pain in the behind while driving or pulling an RV down the road is high winds.
 Regardless of how big or heavy your RV is, wind can affect not only the way your vehicle and RV’s handling but also your driving ability.
 Driving for long periods of time could result in driver fatigue.
-Therefore, take breaks often.
+We highly recommend the driver take breaks often.

-When we had our fifth wheel, we elongated our fuel range by installing a 38-gallon auxiliary tank in the bed of our Ram 3500 truck.
+When we had our fifth wheel, we added to our mileage range by installing a 38-gallon auxiliary tank with connector kit in the bed of our Ram 3500 truck.
 It added over 300 miles to our range of travel.

 Pay attention to where you’re fueling your RV or vehicle.
 If the pumps and area looks rusty and unkempt, chances are, the fuel tanks are of the same.
 The last thing you need is dirt or rust particles or water in your fuel tanks.

 Vehicle and RV Maintenance

 We can’t stress enough to you how important it is to check your RV or vehicle’s oil and coolant levels regularly.
 Don’t rely strictly on your gauges; they have been known to lie.